Green-Bat/ArkhamSpeedrunningWiki.github.io/VD-Origins.md

 # Animation Cancels

-All animation cancels that are possible on PC are possible on console, and are actually easier on console, due to the lower framerate.
+All animation cancels can be done on all versions, but are theoretically easier on console due to the lower framerate.
 These include:
 - Door cancels
 - Ground takedown cancels